 Physiotherapy is a rewarding career.
 Every day, you are helping people recover from injuries, improve their athletic performance and enhance their lives.

-With our newest Physiotherapy students starting in May, we asked current Bondies Catherine, Joseph and Elise to share their advice to future Physios.
+With our newest physiotherapy students starting in May, we asked Bondies Catherine, Joseph and Elise to share their advice to future physios.

 1. Get organised